 Use a browser to connect to http://192.168.1.1

 Note: the menus can be a bit slow as the DM200 is very low end.
-It's perfect as a bridging modem though.
+It's perfect as a bridging modem but is otherwise pretty hopeless.

 The modems default username and password are admin and password respectively.